-Households in poverty are vulnerable to seismic hazards.
+Households in poverty are among the most vulnerable to seismic hazards.

 Crockett Library is vulnerable to coastal flooding and sea level rise by 2100.

 Crockett Cogen powerplant is vulnerable to sea level rise, landslides, and debris flows.

 C&H Sugar Factory and commercial buildings are vulnerable to sea level rise.